Weekend Troop Camping

 What paperwork does my scout need?

 A BSA application completed.
-This can be found at the bottom of New Parent's Corner or in the Forms page.
+This can be done online or a hard copy can be found at the bottom of New Parent's Corner or in the Forms page.

 Parts A, B1 & B2 of the medical form.
 This can be found on the Forms page.